biati-digital/vscode-reveal-in-forklift/README.md

 # Reveal in ForkLift

-A simple extension to reveal the current file in ForkLift.
+A simple vscode extension to reveal the current file in ForkLift.

 ForkLift is a Mac Application